 By Jennifer Gavigan

-(This article was originally published in Law and Order Nov 2011)
+(This article was originally published in Law and Order Aug 2012)

 By Susan Geoghegan

-You probably don't need to be told why cops need extra tough computers in their cars.
 Take a look at the new generation of rugged mobile computers, which are built to last in extreme law enforcement environments.

 By PSIT Staff